 Though this sounds like a holiday type of dish, this nut loaf is actually a great contender for a vegetarian post-workout meal.
 Why?
 Because it can be prepped in advance and is loaded with healthy, tasty ingredients!

 Make it a snap by cooking the rice ahead of time and using a food processor to chop up the heart-healthy nuts and shred the cheese.
 Top with fresh herbs for the best flavor.

-This creamy quinoa is awesome after a tough AM workout, though it’s great for a breakfast-as-dinner meal, too.
+This creamy quinoa is awesome after a tough a.m. workout, though it’s great for a breakfast-as-dinner meal, too.
 Superfood quinoa provides protein and all your amino acids, while bananas add potassium and sweetness.
-Sprinkle with almonds and dig in.
+Sprinkle with almonds, and dig in.

-If you find yourself tired of preparing them the same old way, this recipe will reignite your love for the healthy carbohydrates.
+If you find yourself tired of preparing sweet potatoes the same old way, this recipe will reignite your love for the healthy carbohydrates.
 Here, they get a flavor makeover with curry powder, cashews, broccoli and raisins.

 These meatballs are one of my favorite gluten-free recipes.
 They’re full of protein thanks to grass-fed beef and eggs and the perfect food to munch on their own, add to a sandwich or top a salad with for your post-workout meal.
-Make extras and freeze for busy evenings, too.
+Make extras, and freeze for busy evenings, too.

 There’s nothing wrong with green vanilla when it tastes this good.
-A great option for you’re on the go, this high-protein shake helps your body recover after a workout.
+A great option for when you’re on the go, this high-protein shake helps your body recover after a workout.

 Probiotic-rich kefir is one of the best foods for your body, as it’s full of vitamins and minerals.
 It’s often used in place of yogurt, but in this recipe it acts as a tenderizer for chicken.